EchoMAV/mk1docs/docs/index.md

 ![Servo 7](https://github.com/EchoMAV/mk1docs/assets/155487175/f30f0e81-5340-4647-987a-cda5b4273f27)
 8. Move servo horn counterclockwise as far as it will go.
 Pay attention to this position.
 ![Servo 8](https://github.com/EchoMAV/mk1docs/assets/155487175/4cebe606-e30a-4552-a101-570d2b38d909)
-9. Remove servo horn and replace halfway in between the two positions found in steps 7 & 8
+9. Rotate the servo horn to the halfway point between the two positions found in steps 7 & 8.
+This should position the servo aproximatly to the 9 o'clock position pointing to the left.

 Note – The servo control horn position (9 o’clock – pointing to the left side) is for the Right Ruddervator.
 For the left Ruddervator the servo horn will be in the 3 o’clock position pointing to the right side.
 ![Servo 9](https://github.com/EchoMAV/mk1docs/assets/155487175/55d87f4b-0870-4250-bcd6-590159109e65)